Updated on 2024-09-30 GMT+08:00

 This is where ingresses enter.
 Ingresses provide application-layer forwarding functions, such as virtual hosts, load balancing, SSL proxy, and HTTP routing, for Services that can be directly accessed outside a cluster.

-• After the add-on is installed, you can interconnect with Nginx and set Nginx ingress functions using Annotationswhen creating an ingress on the CCE console.
+• After the add-on is installed, you can interconnect with Nginx and set Nginx ingress functions using Annotations when creating an ingress on the CCE console.
 For details about the supported annotation fields, see Annotations.

 • Do not manually modify or delete the load balancer and listener that are automatically created by CCE.
 Otherwise, the workload will be abnormal.
 If you have modified or deleted them by mistake, uninstall the nginx-ingress add-on and re-install it.

-How nginx-ingress Works
+How the Add-on Works

 • An ingress is a group of access rules that forward requests to specified Services based on domain names or URLs.
 Ingresses are stored in the object storage service etcd and are added, deleted, modified, and queried through APIs.